sprockets/sprockets-statsd/docs/index.rst

    The TCP port number that the StatsD server is listening on.
 This defaults to 8125 if it is not configured.

+.. envvar:: STATSD_PROTOCOL

+   The IP protocol to use when connecting to the StatsD server.
+You can specify either "tcp" or "udp".
+The default is "tcp" if it not not configured.

-You can fine tune the metric payloads and the connector by setting additional values in the ``stats`` key of :attr:`tornado.web.Application.settings`.
+You can fine tune the metric payloads and the connector by setting additional values in the ``statsd`` key of :attr:`tornado.web.Application.settings`.
 See the :class:`sprockets_statsd.mixins.Application` class documentation for a description of the supported settings.